jfriedson/Voxel-Particle-Sim/README.md

 ## Changelog
-- Some particle interaction is buggy, need to look into solution for two particles switching places causing an issue
+- Some particle interaction is buggy.
+Need to look into solution for two particles switching places causing an issue

 - Fake lighting based on direction of voxel face.

 - Added grid lines. needs tweaking

-- Combined the parallel and sequential approaches to provide a significant performance boost that makes simulation about 60 times faster than either of the techniques individually.
+- The parallel approach provides a significant performance boost that makes simulation about 60 times faster than fully sequential.

 - Use an alternating flag to prevent particles from updating more than once a simulation step.

-- I realized that the simulation can be parallelized by updating voxels in a checkered pattern with sufficient space between the voxels so that particles that are updated simulatenously can't move to the same empty voxel.
+- The simulation can be parallelized by updating voxels in a checkered pattern with sufficient space between the voxels so that particles that are updated simulatenously can't move to the same empty voxel.

 - Fixed a broken rendering optimization